0x3af72/RFS/README.md

 # RFS

 RFS is an easy to use file vault to securely store your files.
 It can be used on your computer, or from an external drive.

-Data on external drives is cacessible to anyone, so private files can be stored on them with RFS.
+Data on external drives is accessible to anyone, so private files can be stored on them with RFS.

 ## Security